tpaviot/ProcessScheduler/README.md

 pip install ProcessScheduler==2.0.0
 ```

-This comes with the only required dependency: the Microsoft free and open source licenses [S3 solver](https://github.com/Z3Prover/z3).
+This comes with the only required dependency: the Microsoft free and open source licensed [Z3-solver](https://github.com/Z3Prover/z3).
 If you want to take advantage of all the features, you can install optional dependencies:

 ```bash
 pip install matplotlib plotly kaleido ipywidgets isodate ipympl psutil XlsxWriter